ef15c/oberon_stm32f4/sources/omsp/README.md

 **BIS_SR_ON_EXIT** allows to set bits of the status register at the exit of an interrupt handler
 ## Specific extensions
 ### Leaf procedures
-Leaf procedures allow paramters and local variables to be implemented in MSP430 registers.
+Leaf procedures allow parameters and local variables to be implemented in MSP430 registers.
-The user has the responsablility to choose wich paramters or loacal variables will be stored in registers, by adding an asterisk after the type of the parameters or variables.
+The user has the responsablility to choose which parameters or local variables will be stored in registers, by adding an asterisk after the type of the parameters or variables.
 Leaf procedures cannot call other procedures.